 So with that said, what are you wearing tomorrow?
-Let’s rock our own graphic ts!
+Let’s rock our own sustainable graphic tees from preloved shirts we already own!
 Here’s a quick and easy DIY tutorial you and your kids will love.
 As an alternative, feel free to grab some markers, paint, felt pens, patches, you name it!
 There’s no right or wrong way to do this.
 It’s just awesome to get our kids upcycling and involved in meaningful conversation.

 🌎 Choose a tshirt you no longer use to #upcycle.
 Consider turning one inside out or backwards – doesn’t matter!

 🌎 Pick up some printable heat transfer paper from your local craft or office supply store.

 🌎 Create your own design using Word or Canva, or find a cool template on Etsy.